 17 Asset Impairment

 Continued significant changes in state and federal rules regarding the use of MTBE as a gasoline additive have significantly impacted Enron’s view of the future prospects for this business.
 As a result, Enron completed a reevaluation of its position and strategy with respect to its operated MTBE assets which resulted in (i) the purchase of certain previously-leased MTBE related assets, under provisions within the lease, in order to facilitate future actions, including the potential disposal of such assets and (ii) a review of all MTBE-related assets for impairment considering the recent adverse changes and their impact on recoverability.
-Based on this review and disposal discussions with market participants, inSeptember 1999, Enron recorded a $441 million pre-tax charge for the impairment of its MTBE-related assets.
+Based on this review and disposal discussions with market participants, in 1999, Enron recorded a $441 million pre-tax charge for the impairment of its MTBE-related assets.

 18 ACCOUNTING PRONOUNCEMENTS

 Cumulative Effect of Accounting Changes.
-Inthe first quarter of 1999, Enron recorded an after-tax charge of $131 million to reflect the initial adoption (as of January 1, 1999) of two new accounting pronouncements, the AICPA Statement of Position 98-5 (SOP 98-5), “Reporting on the Costs of Start-Up Activities” and the Emerging Issues Task Force Issue No. 98-10, “Accounting for Contracts involved in Energy Trading and Risk Management Activities.”
-Thefirst quarter 1999 charge was primarily related to the adoption of SOP 98-5.
+In 1999, Enron recorded an after-tax charge of $131 million to reflect the initial adoption (as of January 1, 1999) of two new accounting pronouncements, the AICPA Statement of Position 98-5 (SOP 98-5), “Reporting on the Costs of Start-Up Activities” and the Emerging Issues Task Force Issue No. 98-10, “Accounting for Contracts involved in Energy Trading and Risk Management Activities.”
+The 1999 charge was primarily related to the adoption of SOP 98-5.

 Recently Issued Accounting Pronouncements.
 In 1998, the Financial Accounting Standards Board issued SFAS No. 133, “Accounting for Derivative Instruments and Hedging Activities.”
-SFAS No. 133 establishes accounting and reporting standards requiring that every derivative instrument (including certain derivative instruments embedded in other contracts) be recorded on the balance sheet as either an asset or liability measured at its fair value.
-The statement requires that changes in the derivative’s fair value be recognized currently in earnings unless specific hedge accounting criteria are met.
-Special accounting for qualifying hedges allows a derivative’s gains and losses to offset related results on the hedged item in the income statement, and requires that a company must formally document, designate and assess the effectiveness of transactions that receive hedge accounting.

-In June 1999, the FASB issued SFAS No. 137, which deferred the effective date of SFAS No. 133 to fiscal years beginning after June 15, 2000.
-A company may implement SFAS No. 133 as of the beginning of any fiscal quarter after issuance, however, the statement cannot be applied retroactively.
+In June 2000, the FASB issued SFAS No. 138, which amended certain guidance within SFAS No. 133.
 Enron will adopt SFAS No. 133 (as amended) as of January 1, 2001.
-In June 2000, the FASB issued SFAS No. 138, which amended certain guidance within SFAS No. 133.
 Due to the adoption of SFAS No. 133 (as amended), Enron will recognize an after-tax non-cash [gain/loss] of $ in earnings and an after-tax non-cash adjustment to other comprehensive income of $ from the cumulative impact of a change in accounting principle during the first quarter of 2001.
-Enron will also reclassify $ from “Debt” to “Other Liabilities” dur to the adoption.
+Enron will also reclassify $ from “Debt” to “Other Liabilities” due to the adoption.
 The assessment of the impact of adopting SFAS No. 133 excludes PGE, the sale of which is expected to close in early 2001.
 PGE has not yet completed the quantification of the impact of adopting SFAS No. 133 pending certain interpretations of the statement by accounting regulatory bodies.